 Affiliate with the Centre for Social Accountability

-As a new research centre, the Centre for Social Accountability seeks energetic friends and affiliates who want to explore solutions and advocate for change to address local priority health and social needs.
-The Centre for Social Accountability at NOSM University invites scientists, scholars, researchers, and practitioners to join in the Centre’s work towards socially accountable healthcare in the North.
-We offer unique opportunities to connect with an active and interdisciplinary research centre that includes the Northern Ontario School of Medicine Research Toward Health Hub (NORTHH) and the Medical Education Research Lab in the North (MERLIN), as well as other community partners and organizations.
+The Centre for Social Accountability seeks energetic friends and affiliates who want to explore solutions and advocate for change to address local priority health and social needs.
+The Centre for Social Accountability at NOSM University invites scientists, scholars, researchers, and practitioners to join in the Centre’s work towards socially accountable education and healthcare in the North.

 The Centre provides several types of affiliation: